jenslaufer/amazon-scraper/README.md

 # Amazon Scraper: Webscraper for Amazon Products

 This scraper you can use without any programming skills.
-By using a Docker container, you can also integrate it into an existing application ecosystem.
+By using a Docker container, you can also integrate it into an existing application ecosystem, as it provides a REST API.

 ## Installation